-Compared to other material groups, organic materials are promising for all-optical applications due to immense number of molecular structures, compatibility with other commonly used inorganic and organic materials, low price, and possibility to tune material properties by varying material structure and ability to form flexible photonic devices.
-Therefore, we are planning to work in three directions:
+Compared to other material groups organic materials are promising for all-optical applications due to immense number of molecular structures, compatibility with other commonly used inorganic and organic materials, low price, and possibility to tune material properties by varying material structure and ability to form flexible photonic devices.
+Therefore, we are planning to work in two directions:

 - 1. Development of Organic materials for third-order NLO applications.
-This includes the goal of finding NLO organic materials with large third-order NLO values (exceeding 0.1 cm2/GW that is four orders larger than silicon and corresponds to the state-of-the-art materials for NLO applications) from which an amorphous thin-films can be produced; - 2.
-Enhance NLO response of organic materials through plasmonic structures.
+This includes the goal of finding NLO organic materials with large third-order NLO values (exceeding 0.1 cm/GW that is four orders larger than silicon and corresponds to the state-of-the-art materials for NLO applications) from which an amorphous thin-films can be produced; - Enhance NLO response of organic materials through plasmonic structures.
 This will include studies of NLO response of nanoparticles, designing of plasmonic structures/metamaterials and how nanoparticles and plasmonic structures enhance third-order NLO response of organic materials.
-First results about silver nanoparticles influence on organic chromophores in solution have been shown [26].
-Next step will be focusing more on thin films. - 3.
-Study of Near-Zero-Epsilon NLO properties.
-This type of materials exhibits high-efficiency NLO properties.